ivanleomk/ML-Notes/Retrieval Augmented Generation.md

 ## Other Improvements

+## Query Expansion
+We can also utilise query/document sparse expansion such as [[SPLADE]].

+### Multi-Vector Representations

-We can also utilise query/document sparse expansion such as [[SPLADE]] and multi-vector representations such as [[ColBERT]] in order to improve the efficiency of individual retrieval pipelines.
+We can also usemulti-vector representations such as [[ColBERT]] in order to improve the efficiency of individual retrieval pipelines.

-Ultimately, these other improvements are valuable but will have decreasing cost-effort ratio.
+### Clustering/Topic Modelling

+We can use [[Topic Modelling]] as a way to identify clusters in our user queries that we can then process idependently.

+This will involve

+1. Selecting a subset of queries
+2. Using [[t-SNE]] to understand how the data distribution looks like
+3. Using a [[Gensim]] [[Coherence Model]] to determine the best number of topics and clusters
+4. Then using [[LDA]] to cluster topics.
+Ideally we can start with a higher value of `k` and then work towards finding better representations